 “I’ve been drinking it since I was 14 and it’s the one thing I can’t live without,” quotes Cosmo.
 “I will not go a day without coconut oil.
 I personally take four tablespoons per day, either on my salads, in my cooking or in my cups of green tea.”

-“Experts” emerged from all corners of the earth to denounce her endorsement of “unhealthy” saturated fats (oh please, does no one bother to actually pay attention to what the research shows??), and in the end Miranda released a statement saying she was misquoted.
+“Experts” emerged from all corners of the earth to denounce her endorsement of “unhealthy” saturated fats (despite what the research shows), and in the end Miranda released a statement saying she was misquoted.
 Her blog currently states that her intake is 4 tsp, not tablespoons.